arthurbernierjr/IPFS/README.md

 ### Bitswap
 Bitswap is a protocol used in IPFS to exchange data between peers.
 It is designed to be simple and efficient, with the ability to balance aspects such as throughput, latency, fairness, and memory usage.
 When a wantlist is received, the server responds with either information about the block or the block itself.
 When blocks are received, a Cancel notification is sent to peers that have requested the data.

+# Conclusion
+Theres so much to learn about the features and components of IPFS, we hope this has been an informative introduction, and we hope your journey is only just getting started.